-Claim: Leave a window open slightly during a hurricane to equalize pressure.
+Claim: You should leave a window open slightly during a hurricane to equalize pressure.

 Origins: The helplessness many homeowners feel during the approach of a destructive storm contributes to the belief of a number of hurricane falsities.
 While people can get themselves and their loved ones out of the way of a hurricane about to make landfall, they cannot move their homes and so have to abandon them to the ravages of nature.

 Homeowners in hurricane areas do try to shield their property from weather-caused damage, but many of the popularly-believed defenses they resort to are ineffective, and one can contribute to far greater degrees of wreckage being visited upon their domiciles.

 That latter tidbit of misinformation asserts that to relieve pressure from building up within the house during a hurricane and causing the building's roof to blow off, one should leave a few windows either fully open or slightly cracked.
 But the opposite is true: windows should be tightly shut to prevent any of the wind from entering the home.
 What does enter will seek to exit, in the process blowing out a roof or ceiling, collapsing a gable end or a garage door.
 Wherever the home's weak point is, such rogue winds will find it and assault it.

 The notion of keeping some windows slightly cracked open during hurricanes crossed over from what was at one time touted as an effective defense against tornadoes but which has since been discredited.
 In the wake of devastating twisters, it would sometimes appear that a few houses had exploded; from this evidence, scientists theorized air pressure outside had to have been far lower than it was inside, with this disparity causing the blowout.
 It was therefore suggested people leave their windows open just a bit to equalize pressure.